The best New Year’s Resolution

 We Africans may not be as caught up in all the resolution hype as our American brothers and sisters, but we still try it out.
 No matter your situation and your view on traditions and celebrations, the start of a new year is a great time to ‘reflect and set’ relevant and meaningful goals.

 The trick with setting and keeping goals or New Year resolutions, I believe, is to chose goals that are simple and meaningful enough that you’re sure to keep them.
-Rather than just saying, “I’m going to lose weight”, be definite about your goal and start small.
-Remember it takes 66 days to set a new habit and it at least 21 days to feel comfortable and regular with a new activity.
+Rather than just saying, “I’m going to lose weight”, I find it better to be definite about my goal and start small.
+It takes 66 days to set a new habit and it takes at least 21 days to feel comfortable and regular with a new activity.
 Don’t overwhelm yourself with too much unrealistic ambition!

-The most meaningful goal I can think of for any entrepreneur and particularly African entrepreneurs is to set a goal around keeping a journal.
+The most meaningful goal I can think of for any entrepreneur and particularly African entrepreneurs is to set a goal to start or keep a journal.
 Yes, I know its not really a thing Africans do, but we are missing so much if we don’t do it!

-Keeping a journal is the smartest, most feasible goal I can think of and it is a step to accomplishing all the other big, shiny dreams you have.
+Keeping a journal is a step to accomplishing all the other big, shiny dreams you have.

-Successfully accomplish a New Year’s resolutions by setting a simple journal writing target such as:
+Successfully accomplish a New Year’s resolution or ‘anytime-of-the-year-goal’ by setting a simple journal writing target such as:

 • I will write 3 sentences every day, or;